Amr2812/Link-Target/README.md

 # Link-Target
-A Chrome Extension that tells you whether the link you hovering will open in the same tab or a new tab
+A Chrome Extension that tells you whether the link you are hovering will open in the same tab or a new tab